whodhruvil/portfolio/app/data/about.md

 #### Intro

-I am a co-founder of [Aoroxa](https://aoroxa.com/) where I work on engineering infrastructure and build tools to price fine art.
-My primary job functions are as a software engineer.
+I am Dhruvil, working at [Saleshandy](https://saleshandy.com) as a Frontend Developer.
+My primary focus at Saleshandy is building user-centric features while maintaining a high-quality codebase.
 <br>
 I am available to consult on interesting projects.
+I am particularly interested in:

+- Social impact
+- Education
+- Inclusivity
+- Space

-I am particularly interested in social impact, education, inclusivity, and space.
-I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
-If you would like to arrange a meeting, I am based in Ahmedabad but travel to the Bangalore Bay Area frequently.
+I enjoy advising companies and may be available for pro-bono work depending on the time commitment and project scope.
+If you would like to arrange a meeting, I am based in Ahmedabad, India.
 <br><br>

 #### Currently

-At Codrain I have learned some development skills like React, React Native, Node JS, Express, Magento.
-Codrain tech me how to work with team on same project.
+At Codrain, I have learned various development skills including React, React Native, Node.js, Express, and Magento.
+Codrain taught me how to work with a team on the same project.
 <br><br>
-At Aoroxa I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build on-line predictive models for production environments.
-I've also learned how to build and maintain large web applications & mobile application (see [aoroxa.com](https://aoroxa.com/)).
+At Aoroxa, I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build online predictive models for production environments.
+I've also learned how to build and maintain large web applications & mobile applications (see [aoroxa.com](https://aoroxa.com/)).
 <br><br>

 #### Some history

-- I was introduced to computer when I was 9.
+- I was introduced to computers when I was 9.
 It was an old Tandy that ran MS-DOS.
 My favorite games were Road Rash, GTA Vice City, and Midtown Madness.
 It had a mechanical keyboard and a turbo button.
 To this day, I still don't know what pressing the turbo button really did.

 - At 10, I discovered the mini-games hidden in Microsoft Office.
 I also beat Minesweeper on expert for the first time.
 - At 14, I built my first webpage with HTML.
-- 14 - 17, I played a lot of video games.
-My favorites included Counter Strike Source, Command and Conquer 3, Halo 2, and Age of Empires 3.
+- From 14 to 17, I played a lot of video games.
+My favorites included Counter-Strike Source, Command and Conquer 3, Halo 2, and Age of Empires 3.
-- At 17, I took my first programm writen in c .
+- At 17, I wrote my first program in C.

-- At 20, I remember 8 February 2019 the day of my 1st job interview at [Codrain Technolab.](https://www.codraintechnolabs.com/)
+- At 20, I remember February 8, 2019 - the day of my first job interview at [Codrain Technolab.](https://www.codraintechnolabs.com/)

 You can ask me in person for other stories that I'm afraid to share with the internet.
 <br><br>